emacs-mirror/emacs/mps/manual/source/glossary/a.rst

         .. mps::

-            An allocation point is an interface to a :term:`pool` which provides very fast allocation, and defers the need for synchronization in a multi-threaded environment.
+            An allocation point is an interface to a :term:`pool` which provides fast :term:`buffered <buffer>` allocation,
-            Allocation points belong to the type :c:type:`mps_ap_t`.
+            and defers the need for synchronization in a multi-threaded environment.
+Allocation points belong to
+            the type :c:type:`mps_ap_t`.

     allocation policy